johnmutuma5/Notes/DevOps/docker_main.md

 - `docker stop <container_id>` - stop a container `SIGTERM`
 - `docker kill <container_id>` - kill a container `SIGKILL`
 - `docker exec -it <container_id> <command>` - execute another command on a running container
+- `docker exec -it <container-id> sh` - get full terminal access for a container.
+Very useful for debugging